teasmyth/PlatformerAbilities/README.md

 https://youtu.be/ZZnuCk-mylI

 The abilities are tied together through a character script (also added) using Unreal's Enhanced Input system and the State Machine in the link provided above.
+I have also included examples for Gravity Curves.

 Sliding and Dashing were made in collaboration with https://github.com/Bearshark15